Dina Boluarte: Recognition

-2022–2023 Peruvian political protests
+Protests

 According to CNN, the Boluarte government "has responded to protesters with both stick and carrot; President Boluarte has offered the possibility of holding early elections, while her Defense Minister Luis Alberto Otárola ... declared a state of emergency and deployed troops to the street."
-The New York Times would describe Bolaurte's response as "hawkish".
-On 12 December, following protests that broke out after the removal of Pedro Castillo, President Boluarte announced that she and Congress agreed to move the next general election from April 2026 to April 2024.
-On 14 December, Alberto Otárola, Boluarte's defense minister, declared a state of emergency for 30 days to quell “acts of violence and vandalism.”
+The New York Times would describe Boluarte's response as "hawkish".
+On 12 December, following protests that broke out after the removal of Pedro Castillo, President Boluarte announced that she and Congress agreed to move the next general election from April 2024 to April 2026.
+On 14 December, Alberto Otárola, Boluarte's defense minister, declared a state of emergency for 30 days to quell "acts of violence and vandalism."

 Responding to protests, Boluarte said she does not understand why anyone would protest against her and supported the repressive response of authorities.
 Boluarte's response has been widely condemned by NGOs, while being supported by more right-leaning parties in Congress.
 Amnesty International's Americas head Erika Guevara-Rosas called for governmental restraint, saying: "State repression against protesters is only deepening the crisis in Peru."
 Protests have for the most part, been the most fierce and disruptive in Quechua majority regions, the center of Castillo's support.
 Given the harshness of the Boluarte government's response, this has led some to draw comparison between Boluarte's actions and that of previous anti-Native governments of Peru, which drew comparisons between indigenous groups and the Shining Path, as to persecute them.
-Bolaurte would also state that the demonstrations occurred due to blackmail and provocations by Bolivian officials, something the Inter-American Commission on Human Rights said they did not observe while The New York Times said that "The government has yet to provide clear evidence to back up ... claims of high-level coordination by a terrorist organization or illicit funding behind the violent attacks."
+Boluarte would also state that the demonstrations occurred due to blackmail and provocations by Bolivian officials, something the Inter-American Commission on Human Rights said they did not observe while The New York Times said that "The government has yet to provide clear evidence to back up ... claims of high-level coordination by a terrorist organization or illicit funding behind the violent attacks."